alsoscotland/react-super-select/src_docs/markdown/properties/customFilterFunction.md

 (If left undefined the default filter function will be used)

 The Default Filtering function is a lowercase string comparison for text.
 It matches the **optionLabelKey** value to the text entered into the dropdown’s search field).
-The function is leveraged by Lodash’s filter function with your dataSource collection as its first argument
+The function leverages Lodash’s filter function with your dataSource collection as its first argument